-The perfect copy cat, this Restaurant Style White Queso Dip is flavorful with that thick, creamy consistency you’re craving.
+The perfect copy cat, this restaurant style White Queso Dip is flavorful with that thick, creamy consistency you’re craving.
 It’s also surprisingly simple to whip together with only a handful of ingredients needed.
 Pair it with crisp tortilla chips for an indulgent appetizer fit for any occasion.

 We strongly encourage (read here: require) all of our kids to get a job when they turn 16.
 They can work one shift, shoot one hour, a week– or as many as they’re able to and maintain their grades.
 That choice is up to them and usually their maturity level.

 Son # 2 has had a few jobs before settling in at a local Tex Mex barbecue joint, coincidentally run/owned by two guys I went to high school with.
 It’s been awesome.
 It’s a great family atmosphere and they pride themselves on taking care of both the customers and the employees.

 In that vein, they send the kids home with all the mess ups/left overs they could want and then some.
 My boy always sneaks a nip of their leftover homemade queso home for his Mama.

 It’s my guilty little pleasure, that until he started working there, I didn’t even know I was obsessed with.

 And it’s best enjoyed with their amazingly crisp fries.
 But it’s still just as finger lickin’ good on a crisp chip.

 Being that the sons’ in culinary school, and that he has access to the kitchen to watch and observe– we’ve been making it at home for months now.
 And OMG, it is fantastic.
 It’s like no other we’ve made, or even tried at other venues.